 - Complete the prescribed course of study within the time limitation and achieve a cumulative grade point average of 2.7. - Remove any admission provisions. - Be enrolled as a current student. - Settle all financial obligations including payment of the graduation fee.
-A student who has not paid their account in full will not have access to any student services including transcript, diploma, or enrollment for a second degree. - File an Intent to Graduate form with the Academic Office at least three months prior to their anticipated graduation date. - Receive the recommendation of the faculty and approval by the Board of Trustees for graduation. - MACP students must complete 40 hours of individual Psychotherapy as noted in the Psychotherapy Requirement section of this catalog and complete an Academic Portfolio as outlined by the Academic Office. - Please note that participating in the commencement ceremony does not constitute conferral of a degree.
-The Registrar will complete degree audits after each academic term for those students who have filed an Intent to Graduate form.
+A student who has not paid their account in full will not have access to any student services including transcript, diploma, or enrollment for a second degree. - File an Intent to Graduate form with the Academic Office at least three months prior to their anticipated graduation date. - Receive the recommendation of the faculty and approval by the Board of Trustees for graduation. - MACP students must complete 40 hours of individual Psychotherapy as noted in the Psychotherapy Requirement Policy document available on the website. - Please note that participating in the commencement ceremony does not constitute conferral of a degree.
+The Registrar/Associate Dean of Academic Administration will complete degree audits after each academic term for those students who have filed an Intent to Graduate form.
 Students who have met all of the graduation requirements will be awarded degree posted transcripts and an official diploma.

 Completed degrees are recorded each term.
 All degrees are conferred on the last day of the trimester in which the student completes their degree requirements.
-A degree is granted when the Registrar confirms the completion of all academic requirements, and the student receives the recommendation of the faculty and approval by the Board of Trustees for graduation.
+A degree is granted when the Registrar/Associate Dean of Academic Administration confirms the completion of all academic requirements, and the student receives the recommendation of the faculty and approval by the Board of Trustees for graduation.